RishabhMewada/MODULE-IHSC/README.md

 - PC Host Viewer (host_display.py)

-*Live OpenCV window with rainbow heatmap at up to 30 fps Bicubic interpolation for smooth upscaled display Adjustable window scale factor
-Cycle through 5 colour maps: Rainbow, Inferno, Plasma, Bone, Jet Temperature range lock/unlock (freeze min–max for consistent colour mapping) Hotspot and coldspot crosshairs with live °C labels PNG snapshot saving with timestamp
+*Live OpenCV window with rainbow heatmap whit support up to 30 fps Bicubic interpolation for smooth upscaled display Adjustable window scale factor and it Cycle's through 5 colour maps: Rainbow, Inferno, Plasma, Bone, Jet and the Temperature range lock/unlock (freeze min–max for consistent colour mapping) and shows Hotspot and coldspot crosshairs with live °C labels and it has a Full-screen toggle
-Full-screen toggle
 Live FPS counter and frame index overlay*

 - PC Switch Utility (display_switch.py)

-*Query current output mode from the device
-Switch output mode (USB / I2C / BOTH) via command line Scan the 4-pin I2C connector bus to detect connected display hardware Live frame monitor — prints per-frame FPS, Tmin, Tmax, and checksum status Auto-detects RP2040 serial port (no --port flag needed in most cases)*
+*Query current output mode from the device which Switchs to the output mode (USB / I2C / BOTH) via command line and Scan the 4-pin I2C connector bus to detect connected display hardware and then the Live frame monitor — prints per-frame FPS, Tmin, Tmax, and checksum status and it also Auto-detects RP2040 serial port (no --port flag needed in most cases)*

 - Performance

-*~30 fps live thermal stream at 32 Hz sensor refresh rate USB-CDC frame size: 1562 bytes per frame (~47 KB/s, well within USB bandwidth) Binary framing protocol with magic header and checksum validation for data integrity Frame index tracking for dropped frame detection*
+*~30 fps live thermal stream at 32 Hz sensor refresh rate in the MLX90640 camera -USB-CDC frame size: 1562 bytes per frame (~47 KB/s, well within USB bandwidth) and uses Binary framing protocol with magic header and checksum validation for data integrity and Frame index tracking for dropped frame detection*

 - Hardware Controls